-It’s important for every trader to recognize patterns as they form in the market.
-Patterns are vital in a trader’s quest to spot trends and predict future outcomes so that they can trade more successfully and therefore profitably.
+Triangle patterns are a commonly-used technical analysis tool.
+It is important for every trader to recognize patterns as they form in the market.
+Patterns are vital in a trader’s quest to spot trends and predict future outcomes so that they can trade more successfully and profitably.
 Triangle patterns are important because they help indicate the continuation of a bullish or bearish market.
 They can also assist a trader in spotting a market reversal.

 Because the ascending triangle is a bullish pattern, it’s important to pay close attention to the supporting ascension line because it indicates that bears are gradually exiting the market.
 Bulls (or buyers) are then capable of pushing security prices past the resistance level indicated by the flat top line of the triangle.